Stanley Jayasinghe

-Stanley Jayasinghe (born January 19, 1931, in Badulla) is a former Sri Lankan cricketer who played for Ceylon prior to the country being renamed Sri Lanka, and prior to them receiving either Test of ODI status.
+Stanley Jayasinghe (born January 19, 1931, in Badulla) is a former Sri Lankan cricketer who played for Ceylon prior to the country being renamed Sri Lanka, and prior to them receiving either Test or ODI status.
 He was a right-handed batsman and part-time offbreak bowler.
 In his first-class cricket career which began in 1949/50 he also played cricket in England for Leicestershire.
 In 1965 he publicly refused to play against the white-only South Africans who were touring England, after his own experiences of racism playing against the South Africans in 1960.
 He retired in 1968/69.

 In September 2018, he was one of 49 former Sri Lankan cricketers felicitated by Sri Lanka Cricket, to honour them for their services before Sri Lanka became a full member of the International Cricket Council (ICC).

 Early life

 Stanley who was educated at Nalanda College, Colombo captained Nalanda College first XI cricket team in 1951.
 Some of Stanley's notable classmates at Nalanda College were Karunaratne Abeysekera, Dr Harischandra Wijayatunga, Dr Hudson Silva, Hon.
 Dr Dharmasena Attygalle, Dr Henry Jayasena, Hon.
 Rupa Karunathilake, Bernie Wijesekera.

 Former All Ceylon and Nondescripts Cricket Club cricketer Carl Obeysekera and Ashley de Silva who were also from Nalanda College played for Ceylon at the same time.

 Stanley was adjudged the Times of Ceylon Sportsman of the Year in 1951.